 Licensed clergy, their partners/families, and DBF employees may, like anyone else, face relationship problems, bereavement, stress, anxiety, depression, illness or other challenging life events.
 Having additional support available can make a huge difference.

 Bishop John

 COUNSELLING

-Professional counselling (in accordance with the Ethical Framework of the British Association for Counselling and Psychotherapy) is offered by the diocese to licensed clergy, their families and DBF employees who feel they may benefit from it.
+Professional counselling (in accordance with the Ethical Framework of the British Association for Counselling and Psychotherapy and the ethical framework of the Association of Christian Counsellors) is offered by the diocese to clergy and their families.